A Simple Tensorial Theory of Smectic C Liquid Crystals: Appendix D: Details on each simulation

-\subsubsection{Scenario I: bookshelf and chevron}
+\subsection{Scenario I: bookshelf and chevron}

 In this straightforward example, we examine a rectangular region covering $\Omega = [-1,1]\times [0,1]$.
-The domain is discretised into a grid of $60\times 30$ quadrilaterals, each further subdivided into four triangular elements.
-Along all four boundaries of the rectangle $\Omega$, vertically aligned directors are enforced for both smA and smC cases, i.e., $\Qvec|_{\partial \Omega} = \Qvec_{v}= $.
-We take the following initial guess for the smA case as present in Fig.~2(a) of the main text:
+The domain is discretised into a grid of $60\times 30$ quadrilaterals, each further crossly subdivided into four triangular elements.
+Along top $\Gamma_t$ and bottom $\Gamma_b$ boundaries of the rectangle $\Omega$, vertically aligned directors are enforced for both smA and smC cases, i.e., $\Qvec|_{\Gamma_t\bigcup\Gamma_b} = \Qvec_{v}= $.
+We take the following initial guess for both smA case as present in Fig.~2(a) and smC case as in Fig.~2(b) of the main text:

-On the other hand, the initial guess for smC illustration in Fig.2(b) of the main text is slightly different:

 We start from this initial guess and use the deflation method to find multiple $k$-chevron states in Fig.2(b).
-The parameters are consistently taken as $q=10\pi$ and $a=-10, b=0, c=10, K=l=0.3, \lambda_1=\lambda_2=10^{-5}$.
+The parameters are consistently taken as $q=12\pi$ and $a=-10, b=0, c=10, K=l=0.3, \lambda_1=\lambda_2=10^{-5}$.

+It is noteworthy that multiple locally stable solutions exist as minimisers of the free energy under the conditions described in this subsection.
+Upon examination, solutions within the same class are found to maintain similar energy levels.
+For instance, in addition to the present left-tilted 0-chevron profile of smectic layers as shown in Fig.2(b) of the main text, there also exists a right-tilting 0-chevron configuration.
+The energy difference between these configurations is only on the order of $10^{-4}$.

-\subsubsection{Scenario II: dislocation}
+\subsection{Scenario II: dislocation}

 In this scenario, we examine the domain $\Omega = [0,2]\times [0,2]$, which is uniformly discretised into a grid of $30\times 30$ squares, each further subdivided into four triangular elements.
-For the smA case, horizontal directors are imposed on all four boundaries, i.e., $\Qvec|_{\partial \Omega} = \Qvec_{h} = $.
+We impose strong boundary conditions on the director at the top surface $\Gamma_t=\{y=2\}$ and bottom surface $\Gamma_b=\{y=0\}$, while keeping the left and right lateral surfaces free with prescribed constraints.
+For the smA case, horizontal directors are enforced, i.e., $\Qvec|_{\Gamma_t\bigcup\Gamma_b} = \Qvec_{h} = $.
 Meanwhile, the following initial guess of variables $\delta\rho$ and $\Qvec$ is taken:

-As for the smC case present in Fig.~3(b) of the main text, we fix the layering pattern from the obtained smA profile and minimise only with respect to variable $\Qvec$, thus better examining the orientation around the dislocation.
-Here, the initial guess is simply projected from the smA solution and no boundary condition is constrained.
-We specify the values of parameters throughout this scenario as $q=4\pi$ and $a=-3, b=0, c=10, K=0.01, l = 10, \lambda_1=\lambda_2=10^{-5}$.
+As for the smC case present in Fig.~3(b) of the main text, we simply use the obtained smA solution (i.e., Fig.~3(a)) as the initial guess for the smC model with $\theta_0=\pi/6$.
+Here, due to the natural tilting symmetry of smC molecules, left- and right-tilted directors are constrained on top and bottom surfaces.
+We specify the values of parameters throughout this scenario as $q=9\pi$ and $a=-10, b=0, c=10, K=0.01, l = 10, \lambda_1=\lambda_2=10^{-5}$.

-\subsubsection{Scenario III: defect}
+\subsection{Scenario III: defect}

 In this scenario, we opt for a circular domain $\Omega$ with unit radius from the origin, with model parameters taking $q=10\pi$, $a=-10, b=0, c=10, K=0.3, l=5, \lambda_1=\lambda_2=10^{-5}$.

 For smA cases of defects with $w=+1, \pm 1/2$ in Fig. 4(e,g-h) of the main text, we impose Dirichlet boundary conditions for the orientations: